UBC-FRESH/nemora/README.md

 ## Documentation

+Browse the latest build of the docs on GitHub Pages: https://ubc-fresh.github.io/nemora/ If you prefer Read the Docs you can still find the project at https://nemora.readthedocs.io/en/latest/ (updates as the site catches up).
-Live documentation is published on Read the Docs: https://nemora.readthedocs.io/en/latest/ The site tracks the main branch and will expand as new modules come online.
+The content will expand as new modules come online.

 ## Nightly Monitoring